 A hysteroscopy procedure can diagnose, and in some cases treat, a wide range of problems with the uterus.
 The term hysteroscope means “uterus tube,” and indeed that’s exactly what’s used during the procedure.
 During a hysteroscopy, a doctor inserts a thin, flexible tube called a catheter into the uterus.
 The provider accesses the uterus through the cervix by way of the vagina.

-In most cases, a hysteroscopy is used to examine the uterus to diagnose causes of abnormal bleeding.
+, a hysteroscopy is used to examine the uterus to diagnose causes of abnormal bleeding.
 For example, if a woman has heavy bleeding between periods, a doctor might recommend hysteroscopy.

 A doctor might also recommend a hysteroscopy for any of the following symptoms:

 - To get a sample of uterine tissue for a biopsy